 Thanks, Jim, for giving me the idea to share the method that I rely on for yolky goodness.
 By the way, aren’t these the cutest little salt and pepper shakers?!
 A gift from my sister that years later still makes me giggle 🙂 What’s your favourite way of eating eggs??

-- Having said this about the 390 seconds, I will say, I have removed mine after 6 minutes (360 seconds) to get even runnier eggs.
+Having said this about the 390 seconds, I will say, I have removed large eggs after 6 minutes (360 seconds) to get even runnier eggs.
 But these are only for when I want to serve them in the shell in an egg cup.

-- If you are using extra large eggs and want to peel them, then up the steaming time to 7 minutes.
+If you are using extra large eggs and want to peel them, as for Ramen, then up the steaming time to 7 minutes.